audiBookning/sample-nestjs-stripe/README.md

   - The code used in the `StripeFixedPriceController` is directly based from [Subscriptions with fixed price](https://github.com/stripe-samples/subscription-use-cases/tree/master/fixed-price-subscriptions/)

-- The webhooks are consumed in the stripe service with the help of the @StripeWebhookHandler decorator.
+- The Webhooks are consumed in the stripe service with the help of the `@StripeWebhookHandler` decorator.